Flash floods occur somewhere in the region almost every year.

 Build in flood-safe locations.
 The best strategy for avoiding flood damage is to locate development outside of flood-prone areas.
 Local governments can use public education and land use authorities to promote safe development patterns.

+Use flood-safe building practices.
 Floodplain development permits are required for all floodplain development – not just buildings.
-Local laws enacted by each municipality and the NYS Uniform Codes establish standards for development within the high risk floodplain delineated on Flood Insurance Rate Maps (1% annual probability, 100-year floodplain mapped by FEMA).
+Local laws enacted by each municipality and the NYS Uniform Codes establish standards for development within the high-risk floodplain delineated on Flood Insurance Rate Maps.

 A flood resilient community is one that has the capacity to prepare for, respond to, and recover from flooding with minimal outside assistance.